xvik/gradle-animalsniffer-plugin/src/doc/docs/guide/report.md

   >> java.nio.file.Path
 ```

-In this case, the class link would only open the source file (no way to know the exact line).
+In this case, the class link would only open the source file (no way to know the exact line - animalsniffer does not provide it).

 ## Text report